UK and France strike new £662m small boats deal - MyJoyOnline

 France will also supply a new vessel and more than 20 additional maritime officers to target so-called taxi boats.

-Some £501m will be spent on boosting enforcement on beaches, with an additional £160m if the new tactics to curb crossings succeed.
+Some £501m will be spent on boosting enforcement action on beaches - with additional funding of £160m if the new tactics to curb crossings succeed.

-It is the latter amount that could be reduced after a year if there are no significant cuts to small boat crossings.
+It is the latter amount that could be reduced after a year if there are not significant cuts to small boat crossings.

 In the last two months, French authorities are said to have stopped six migrant boats.
 They returned all migrants to France and sentenced five smugglers to prison and deportation.

-But the Conservatives and Reform have both said the UK needs to withdraw from the European Convention on Human Rights (ECHR) to stop the crossings.
+But the Conservatives and Reform have both said the UK needs to pull out of the European Convention on Human Rights (ECHR) to stop the crossings.

 In response to the new deal, Chris Philp, Conservative MP and shadow home secretary, said: "The government's deal hands over half a billion pounds of our money with no conditions at all.